-Regulation 15 (6) The registered person shall ensure that where the agency arranges the provision of prescribed services to a service user, the arrangements shall- (d) specify the procedure to be followed where a domiciliary care worker acts as agent for, or receives money from, a service user.
+Criteria Assessed 3: Service user money records Regulation 15 (6) The registered person shall ensure that where the agency arranges the provision of prescribed services to a service user, the arrangements shall- (d) specify the procedure to be followed where a domiciliary care worker acts as agent for, or receives money from, a service user.
 Standard 8.14 Records are kept of the amounts paid by or in respect of each service user for all agreed services as specified in the service user's agreement (Standard 4).
-Provider's Self-Assessment: Staff of the agency only receive money from service users where this is part of the agreed care plan.
-Substantially compliant No user of the service contribute financially to Domiciliary Care Provision within NHSCT.
-No user of the service contribute financially to Domiciliary Care Provision within NHSCT.
-Inspection Findings: Not applicable
+Provider's Self-Assessment: Staff of the agency only receive money from service users where this is part of the agreed care plan and protocols/procedures have been agreed.
+No user of the service contributes financially to Domiciliary Care Provision within NHSCT.
+Substantially compliant Inspection Findings: The inspector viewed the staff guidance for 'Routine shopping arrangement' dated January 2015 along with the template and duplicate recording books as compliant.
+However as detailed within the criteria above, staff guidance on emergency shopping for occasional shopping tasks outside of a care plan tasked shopping is required to be developed.
+Compliant Review of one service users file confirmed that they receive regular assistance with shopping by agency staff.
+The care plan, agreement and risk assessment confirmed the specific arrangements for this weekly task and records of monitoring and reviews were in place.

-PROVIDER'S OVERALL ASSESSMENT OF THE AGENCY'S COMPLIANCE LEVEL AGAINST THE STANDARD ASSESSED COMPLIANCE LEVEL Substantially compliant INSPECTOR'S OVERALL ASSESSMENT OF THE AGENCY'S COMPLIANCE LEVEL AGAINST THE STANDARD ASSESSED COMPLIANCE LEVEL Substantially compliant
+PROVIDER'S OVERALL ASSESSMENT OF THE AGENCY'S COMPLIANCE LEVEL AGAINST THE STANDARD ASSESSED Substantially compliant INSPECTOR'S OVERALL ASSESSMENT OF THE AGENCY'S COMPLIANCE LEVEL AGAINST THE STANDARD ASSESSED COMPLIANCE LEVEL Substantially compliant